Emosapien

 Want a bigger library of prompts?

-If you’re looking for a larger set you can rotate week to week (including fun options, clinically grounded options, and addiction-focused prompts), I pulled together a full guide.
+If you’re looking for a larger set you can rotate week to week, including fun options, clinically grounded options, and addiction-focused prompts, there’s a full guide here:

 Use that guide when you want variety, or when you’re planning a multi-week sequence that gradually deepens without overwhelming the group.